ezored/ezored/README.md

 Currently all targets use cmake structure to compile all.
 So each target has their own **CMakeLists.txt** file inside target folder "cmake".

-Generally all targets shared the same C/C++ code and because of this ezored has a commom **CMakeLists.txt** file inside folder "files/cmake/common".
+Generally all targets shared the same C++ code and because of this ezored has a commom **CMakeLists.txt** file inside folder "files/cmake/common".
 Some targets add more source files, "android_aar" add their JNI files and "ios_framework" add their OBJC files.

 A target has their "verbs", that can be any file name "build", "package" etc. All verbs are store inside "verbs" folder of a target and the file name will be use to find it when you call on terminal.
 Example: